Back to top

 Mild distress Moderate distress High distress

-Beyond Blue’s information
+Beyond Blue has information

-about common and concerning reactions to natural disaster
+about common and concerning reactions to natural disaster.

 Common responses to trauma and the impact of crisis on:

-Advice for supporting children to cope in natural disasters Managing stress after a disaster Access Beyond Blue support service via phone (1300 22 4636), chat, email or online forums
+Access Beyond Blue support service via phone (1300 22 4636), chat, email or online forums.

-Managing stress after a disaster Advice for parents on how to support children impacted by disaster or community trauma Access the Suicide Call Back Service for 24/7 telephone and online counselling
+Here’s some important information about managing stress after a disaster.
+Access the Suicide Call Back Service for 24/7 telephone and online counselling.

-Advice for parents on how to support children impacted by disaster or community trauma Tips for teens (13–17 years) and young people on coping with a natural disaster Talk to your general practitioner (GP) or Aboriginal and Torres Strait Islander Health Care provider
+There’s also advice for parents and carers on how to support children impacted by disaster or community trauma.
+Tips for teens (13-17 years) and young people on coping with a natural disaster.
+Contact 1300 MH CALL on

-Tips for teens (13–17 years) and young people on coping with a natural disaster Red Cross resources on recovering from a disaster 1300 MH CALL (1300 64 22 55) is a confidential mental health telephone triage service for Queenslanders that provides the first point of contact to public mental health services
+1300 64 22 55.
+This a confidential mental health telephone triage service for Queenslanders that provides the first point of contact to public mental health services.

-Birdie’s Tree can help young children make sense of a natural disaster through story-telling NewAccess is a free coaching program, available in many parts of Queensland for people finding it hard to manage life stress Support groups can also be a helpful resource
+Birdie’s Tree is a great resource to help young children make sense of a disaster through story-telling.
+NewAccess is a free coaching program, available in many parts of Queensland for people experiencing ongoing stress.

-Life in Mind offers practical and emotional support for flood affected communities
+Life in Mind offers practical and emotional support for flood affected communities, including for First Nations Queenslanders.
+Medicare Mental Health provides links to:

-The Queensland Government’s disaster and emergency recovery website has practical information Young people aged from 5–25 can talk to KidsHelpline at any time for any reason
+The Queensland Government’s disaster and emergency recovery website has practical information to support community recovery Young people aged from 5–25 can talk to Kids Helpline at any time.

 After 4–6 weeks